Amalfi Coast Gay Travel

 Amalfi, Positano and Salerno are the largest three destinations among many coastal villages.
 The Island of Capri is a short sail away.

 The Amalfi Coast towns warmly welcome the LGBT community, although these towns are not primarily gay.
-Most Italians support homosexuality, especially here in the paradise of Italy.
+Most Italians support homosexuality, especially here in the paradise towns of Italy.

 Where to Stay on the Amalfi Coast